Shardion/nonsense/README.md

 application running the game to be able to break out of the Flatpak sandbox, which breaks sandboxing, by definition...

+## Limitations

+- Discord release channels other than stable will not work.
+(It's OK, they're all identical now, since everything is an A/B test, anyways...)
+- I think that's it...?

 ## How to use

 Install the `nonsense` binary to a place that Discord and your game launcher